mossgreen/mossgreen.github.io/_posts/2018-11-09-Spring-Certification-Spring-Data-Management.md

 ## What is a callback?

+Spring separates the **fixed** and **variable** parts of the data-access process into two distinct classes: templates and callbacks.

+1. Templates manage the fixed of data access
+    - controlling transactions,
+    - managing resources, and
+    - handling exceptions.

+2. your custom data-access code is handled in **callbacks**
+    - creating statements,
+    - binding parameters, and
+    - marshaling result sets

 A callback is code or reference to a piece of code that is passed as an argument to a method that, at some point during the execution of the methods, will call the code passed as an argument.

 Spring **converts contents of a ResultSet into domain objects** using a callback approach.